TerraBreus/pipex/readme.md

 		- duping()
 		- forking()
 		- execve()
-- Visual explanation of Pipex.
+- Visual flowchart of Pipex.
-- Verbal explanation of PipeX.
+- Verbal flowchart of PipeX.
 	- Error handling.
 		- How to handle exit codes.
 		- perror() & strerror(): your new best friends.